When your golden years aren’t all about the quick hook-up.

 But not all apps are created equal.
 Some limit the number of connections you see at a given time to encourage stronger consideration, ask for more detailed information to foster better matches, or even target people looking for simple companionship over anything sexual.
 Here are a few apps to add to your home screen that might just help you get lucky in love again.

 OurTime turns the fervor of modern-day hookup culture down a notch.
 Instead of looking for something quick and meaningless, it encourages users to search for pen-pals, friends, dates, long-term relationships, and even marriage partners.
-And it boasts a membership base of nearly a million users who 50+ bracket.
+And it’s specifically designed for the 50+ crowd, with a membership base of nearly a million users in that age range.
+The app can be used for free, but more features are unlocked with a subscription ($30 for one month, or $90 for six months).

 Coffee Meets Bagel